 In order to investigate the determinants of labor market regulation, we consider two time-varying measures for 21 OECD countries for the period 1985-2003.
-These two measures capture the degree of employment protection that governs the firing decisions and the level of insurance provided to the unemployed, respectively.
+These two measures capture the degree of employment protection related to the firing decisions and the level of insurance provided to the unemployed, respectively.
 Data on the former measures are coded and collected by the OECD and described in the OECD Employment Outlook (2004).
 The latter data are also collected at the OECD, Benefits and Wages (several issues); since original data are available only for odd years, data for even years have been obtained by linear interpolation.

 The indicator on employment protection ranges from 0 to 6 (from least to most restrictive) and measures the restrictions placed on the firing processes by both labor legislation and collective bargaining agreements.
 This index includes an assessment of the legislative provisions, as well as the enforcement dimension, as they provide a measure of the judicial practices and court interpretations of legislative and contractual rules.
-This indicator of employment protection is separately calculated for regular and temporary workers.
+This indicator is also provided separately for regular and temporary workers.

-We obtain an overall measure by aggregating these two indices.
 For the regular workers, the indicator on the employment protectory regulation has three main components: i) difficulty of dismissal, i.e., legislative provisions setting conditions under which a dismissal is "justified" or "fair;" ii) procedural inconveniences that the employer may face when starting the dismissal process; and iii) notice and severance pay provisions.
 The index also provides a measure of the regulation of fixed-term contracts and temporary work agencies.
 This is intended to measure the restrictions on the use of temporary employment by firms with respect to the type of work for which these contracts are allowed and their duration.
-The employment legislation for regular contracts constitutes the core component of the overall summary index of EPL strictness.
+The employment legislation for regular contracts constitutes the core component of the overall summary index of EPL strictness that we use.